Analytics built by: Location, Inc.

-With a population of 1,658,646, 750,419 total housing units (homes and apartments), and a median house value of $963,623, New York house prices are not only among the most expensive in New York, New York real estate also is some of the most expensive in all of America.
+With 1,694,251 people, 767,213 houses or apartments, and a median cost of homes of $1,355,632, New York house prices are not only among the most expensive in New York, New York real estate also is some of the most expensive in all of America.

-Large apartment complexes or high rise apartments are the single most common housing type in New York, accounting for 95.23% of the borough's housing units.
-Other types of housing that are prevalent in New York include duplexes, homes converted to apartments or other small apartment buildings ( 3.11%).
-This particular housing mix is relatively uncommon and characteristic of boroughs that are compact and walkable, and which often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in New York, accounting for 95.04% of the borough's housing units.
+Other types of housing that are prevalent in New York include duplexes, homes converted to apartments or other small apartment buildings ( 2.95%), single-family detached homes ( 1.16%).
+Boroughs that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of boroughs are often walkable and compact, and often have a lively downtown.

-Relative to New York, our data show that New York's latest annual appreciation rate is higher than 70% of the other cities and towns in New York.
+Relative to New York, our data show that New York's latest annual appreciation rate is lower than 60% of the other cities and towns in New York.

 One very important thing to keep in mind is that these are average appreciation rates for the borough.
 Individual neighborhoods within New York differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in New York - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best New York real estate investment or home purchase decisions.